crcx/parable/Parable.md

     [ 10 20 30 4 40 5 50 60 8 98 ]
     [ 20 lt? ] filter

-**Filter** executes the quotation passed once for each item in the array.
+**filter** executes the quotation passed once for each item in the array.
 It passes each item on the stack to the quotation, and then checks the value returned.
 If **true**, it appends the stored value into a new quote, otherwise it ignores it.
 The quotation you pass to **filter** should consume the value passed to it and return a valid flag.

-**Map** applies a quote to each value in an array.
+**map** applies a quote to each value in an array.
 We could square all values in an array like:

     [ 1 2 3 4 5 6 7 8 9 ]
     [ dup * ] map

 The quotation should return a single value; this will replace the original value in the array.

-**Reduce** takes an array, a value, and a quote.
+**reduce** takes an array, a value, and a quote.
 It's useful for doing something with each value in an array.
 Some examples:

     "add all values in an array"
     [ 1 2 3 4 5 6 7 8 ]